 Why Do a Personally Procured Move (PPM)?

 Why would you want to do something crazy like this, you ask?
 Good question.
-For those of you new to the DITY idea, there are several advantages to moving yourself.
+For those new to the DITY idea, there are some advantages to moving yourself.

 “However, you can expect the margin of gain to fluctuate move to move depending on variables like location, the distance between duty stations, number of dependents, the weight of household goods, and stops.
-We’ve been able to make a small fortune with each of our DITY moves!
-Get an estimate for your DITY with the Move.mil Personally Procured Move (PPM) Estimator.” — The How and Why of a DITY Move
+We’ve been able to make a small fortune with each of our DITY moves!” — The How and Why of a DITY Move

 But there’s more.
 The government will also reimburse you for items such as:

-- Gas, oil, and any tolls paid along your route
+- Gasoline and any tolls paid along your route

 So as expensive as it might seem to do a DITY move, it’s really not.
 You’re bargaining with your labor here.
 We’re talking about time and effort.
 How much is that worth to you?